INFERIOR NASAL CONCHA ANATOMY

 FUNCTIONAL SIGNIFICANCE

-• Increases surface area within the nasal cavity
+• Increases surface area within your nasal cavity

 ARTICULATIONS